txli299/FaceRecognition/README.md

 # FaceRecognition

-A light web app to capture image from the camera and tell the possibility of face regocognition
+A light web app to capture image from the camera and tell the possibility of face regocognition based on Azure DevOps